 - 2 cups organic low sodium chicken stock

-Spread bread cubes evenly on a large baking sheet, and bake until toasted and light brown.
+- Spread bread cubes evenly in a single layer on a large baking sheet, and bake until toasted and light brown.
 Remove from oven, and set aside

-Add toasted bread cubes to sausage mixture, pour in chicken stock, and stir until well combined
+- Place dried bread cubes in a large bowl.
+Add sausage mixture, pour in chicken stock, and stir until well combined

-I hope you enjoy this cranberry apple sausage stuffing as much as we do!
-I’ll be sharing this at the Weekend Potluck.
+I hope you enjoy this apple cranberry sausage stuffing recipe as much as we do!